axchristie/toolkit/README.md

-Documentation
+Getting Started with Pedagogy Toolkit Templates
 ====
-# Building Social Repositories and Extending their Applications
+## Building Social Repositories and Extending their Applications

-## Getting Started with Pedagogy Toolkit Templates
+##Social Knowledge Creation in the Humanities | DHSI 2015

 Read more about the templates branch in the [Pedagogy Toolkit documentation](http://pedagogy-toolkit.org/documentation/documentation.html#teach-in-the-cloudspan-classarrowh2span).

 #Getting started with GitHub

-Sign-up for a GitHub account at https://github.com/join
+Sign-up for a GitHub account at https://github.com/join .

 As soon as you have created an account, be sure to verify your e-mail.
 You will receive an automated e-mail from GitHub (do this straight away).